openaudible/openaudible/README.md

 Errors are logged to the console window, under the File menu.

+Some effort was made to separate the SWT GUI from the core code, which can be used in other projects or using another front end.
+Maybe someone wants to port the app to Swing or Electron.

 ## Built With

 - [Eclipse SWT](http://www.eclipse.org/swt/) - Standard Widget Toolkit